 - Take advantage of up to 800 new apprenticeship standards (describing the skills, knowledge and behaviours an individual needs for a specific occupation).

-‘Made in Kent’ is a new campaign that you will also see online and out and about.
+‘Made in Kent’ is a campaign that aims to increase the number of apprenticeship opportunities for young people.
 Kent County Council is keen for all employers in Kent to maximise the opportunities that the newly expanded apprenticeship programme provides.
 If you would like more information you can contact our new apprentice advice service on 03000 414 005 or email us at: email@example.com.

 What is the Apprenticeship Levy and who will pay it?

 The Apprenticeship Levy is a major change to apprenticeship funding that may affect your business.
 From 6 April 2017, large employers with an annual payroll of over £3million will be required to invest 0.5% of their payroll into a central fund.
 This is called the Apprenticeship Levy.
 From 1 May 2017 these large employers can start to draw down on these funds to pay for apprenticeship training over a period of two years.
 If you would like more information, please contact our new apprentice advice service on 03000 414 005 or email us at: firstname.lastname@example.org.